Conditional graph entropy as an alternating minimization problem: Introduction

-However, we did not find any mention in the literature of the fact that graph entropy can be considered as an alternating minimization problem.
-In particular, to the best of our knowledge, the corresponding iterative algorithm has not been used or proposed before even in the unconditioned setting.
+In the special case when $Y$ is trivial, i.e., $\Yc$ is a one-element set, we get back K\"orner's original setting of graph entropy, and things simplify considerably.
+For example, $\Ka$ is simply a polytope: the aforementioned \emph{vertex packing polytope} (or \emph{independent/stable set polytope}) $\VP(G)$.
+We did not find any mention in the literature of the fact that graph entropy can be considered as an alternating minimization problem.
+In particular, to the best of our knowledge, the corresponding iterative algorithm has not been used or proposed before even in this unconditioned setting.